tenet-ac-za/safire.ac.za-website/content/technical/saml2/coco/_index.md

   * [SAFIRE CoCo Compliance Template](./SAFIRE-CoCo-Compliance-Template.docx)

-This statement must be on institional letterhead, and should be signed by your institution's Information Officer (as defined in the Protection of Personal Information Act).
+This statement must be on institional letterhead, and should be signed by your institution's Information Officer (as defined in the Protection of Personal Information Act) or other executive officer.

+#### Privacy Statement updates

+In order to attest to CoCo compliance, you may need to update your service's privacy statement.
+In particular, your Privacy Statement MUST:

+ * include the name, address and jurisdiction of the Service Provider.
+Ideally contact details for your Information Officer should be provided.
+ * indicate a commitment to the Code of Conduct.
+The Privacy Statement should therefore include text about the Code and should link to the Code URL.

+#### Attribute updates

+You must review the attributes your service requires, and update your metadata to include `md:RequestedAttribute` elements to indicate all the attributes that the Service Provider will request.
+The `isRequired` flag MUST be used to indicate which attributes are required for the service to function and which are optional.

 ### CoCo-compliant entities